ninjaaaaah/story/Story.md

 The boss decided to have a talk with him.

-Chapter 4: Promotion (Again)
+# Chapter 4: Leadership

-The boss decided to have a talk with him again.
+Steve was now a team leader.
+It was harder than he tought.